hilaryrowe/documentation3/analysisTab/buildingDataVisCharts.md

 **Note:** When you set the Y axis to a _material usage_ data item, the Calculate By drop-down list allows you to switch between averaging that data item per cycle, averaging it per unit output, or totaling it.

 ![](/assets/DataViz_MaterialUsage7_25_16.png)

+  If your Data Visualization results return negative numeric values the display adjusts to accomodate it.